petioptrv/bot-letter/DEV-NOTES.md

 development docker compose runs.

-`.env` is used for loca development of `backend` and `frontend`, non-docker runs. `docker-compose.override.yml` should be configured to ready `.env-development` instead in order to deploy the docker containers successfully.
+`.env` is used for loca development of `backend` and `frontend`, non-docker runs. `docker-compose.override.yml` should be configured to read `.env-development` instead in order to deploy the docker containers successfully.

 # Debugging Locally